moq-wg/moq-transport/draft-lcurley-moq-transport.md

 and ensure that objects are structured such that information necessary for distribution is available to relays while the media content itself remains opaque and private.

-#### Bandwidth Management and Congestion Response
-TODO: Add motivation text regarding bw management techniques in response to congestion.
-Also refer to {{priority-congestion}} for further details.

 ## Terms and Definitions